-position.
+Past Commission decisions have made it clear that, in the case of an organization such as TURN, the test for significant financial hardship looks to the economic interests of the individual members of the group in comparison with the costs of effective participation.
+Nonetheless, TURN has traditionally included in these filings a summary of the organization's financial position.
 While neither the statute nor the Commission's current Rules of Practice and Procedure specifically requires such a showing, TURN is supplying the information here for the Commission's information.

 TURN is a tax-exempt non-profit corporation, organized under the laws of the State of California in January 1973.
-In recent years TURN has relied primarily upon membership contributions generated by its direct mail campaign and intervenor compensation awards from this Commission as its sources of income.
-From time to time, TURN also derives income from grants, contracts, and other special fund-raising projects.
-No funds from any of these latter sources have been obtained to directly support TURN's participation in this proceeding.
+TURN relies primarily upon intervenor compensation awards from this Commission as its source of income, while also relying on membership contributions generated by its direct mail campaign and foundation grants.
+From time to time, TURN also derives income from contracts, other special fund-raising projects, and cy pres awards.
+No funds from any of these latter sources or foundation grants have been obtained to directly support TURN's participation in this proceeding.

-TURN's total income for the fiscal year that ended June 30, 2016, was approximately \$6.37 million, an increase of approximately 24% over the prior fiscal year.
-Compensation awards contributed about \$5.34 million toward that total, or approximately 84% of TURN's total income.
-TURN's expenses for the fiscal year totaled about \$5.39 million, leaving the organization with an operating surplus for the fiscal year of about \$980,000 and an end-of-fiscal-year fund balance of about \$5.75 million.
-Thus, the fund balance was equivalent to slightly more than a one-year cash reserve.
-While TURN's financial situation continues to be more solid at present than it has been at times in the past, the ebb and flow of intervenor compensation awards continues to present budgeting challenges to the organization.
+TURN's total income for the fiscal year that ended June 30, 2022, was approximately \$9.68 million, an increase of approximately 27% from the fiscal year ending June 30, 2020, which formed the basis for TURN's last showing significant financial hardship presented in A.21-06-016.
+Compensation awards contributed about \$8.01 million toward that total, or approximately 83% of TURN's total income.
+TURN's expenses for the fiscal year totaled about \$7.66 million, leaving the organization with an operating surplus for the fiscal year of about \$2.03 million and an end-of-fiscal-year fund balance of about \$8.66 million.
+Thus, the fund balance was equivalent to slightly more than a twelve-month cash reserve.
+TURN's financial situation has varied over recent years due to the ebb and flow of intervenor compensation awards, which continues to present budgeting challenges to the organization.